 FACILITATIVE QUESTION

-When I began developing my brain change models decades ago, I realized that using conventional questions would most likely not help me achieve my goal of facilitating Others through their brains to discover their own best answers.
-Knowing that our brain’s unconscious search for answers (in 5 one-hundredths of a second) leads to subjective, historic, and limited responses along one of the brain’s neural superhighways, I spent 10 years figuring out how to use questions to help people find where their unbiased answers reside.
+Knowing that our brain’s unconscious search for answers (in 5 one-hundredths of a second) leads to subjective, historic, and limited responses along one of the brain’s neural superhighways, I spent 10 years figuring out how to use questions to help people find where their unbiased (and unconscious) answers reside.

 One of the main problems I had to resolve was how to circumvent a brain’s automatic and unconscious preferences to make it possible to notice the broadest view of choices.

-Language to create objectivity
+Language to avoid bias and promote objectivity

-Since questions (as words) are automatically sent down specific neural routes, I had to figure out a way to use language to broaden the parameters of routes the brain could choose from, expand possibility, and circumvent bias as much as possible – a difficult one as our natural listening is unwittingly biased.
+Since questions (as words) are automatically sent down specific neural routes, I had to figure out a way to use language to broaden the routes the brain could choose from, expand possibility, and circumvent bias as much as possible – a difficult one as our natural listening is unwittingly biased.

-To this end, my Facilitative Questions use specific types of words to facilitate distancing the Responder from the emotions and biases.
-Let me show you how an objective viewpoint differs from a subjective one and why it’s preferred for decision making: See yourself having dinner with one other person.
-Notice the other person across from you (the Self/automatic/subjective/unconscious modality).
-Then mentally put yourself up on the ceiling and see both of you (the Observer/objective/conscious modality).
+Here’s an exercise: See yourself having dinner with one other person.
+Notice the other person across from you (Self, natural, unconscious, subjective viewpoint).
+Then mentally put yourself up on the ceiling and see both of you (Observer, conscious, objective, intentional viewpoint).

 If you’re having an argument with your dinner partner, where would you rather be – ceiling or across the table – to understand the full data set of what was going on so you could make personal adjustments?